Do People in Really Click On Paid Ads?

 Google Display Network (GDN)

-The Google Display Network or GDN is made up of millions of websites.
+The Google Display Network, or GDN, is made up of millions of websites.
 Display advertisements can be shown on these websites.
-They can be beautifully designed images, well-written text, animated images and even video!
+They can be beautifully designed images, well-written text, animated images, and even videos!

 Your display advertisements are shown only on websites that are contextually relevant to your offering.
 Your campaign keywords, ads, ad ranking and other targeting are used to ensure your ads only show to people that ‘can relate’.
 In other words, your ads are contextually relevant.
 Try doing that with a bus bench or a billboard!

 Remarketing is a form of display advertising that is very powerful.
 As soon as we describe it to you, you are going to slap your forehead and say, “Ah, that’s how they do that…that’s been happening to me too!”